UWASL/dedup-bench/README.md

 # ⭐News
 - *Aug.
 2025*: We have released DedupBench v2.0 with ARM / IBM vector acceleration support, xxHash compatibility and much more!
 - *Feb.
 2025*:  VectorCDC has been published in [FAST](https://www.usenix.org/conference/fast25/presentation/udayashankar)!
 - *Jan.
-2025*: We have released the [DEB dataset](https://www.kaggle.com/datasets/sreeharshau/vm-deb-fast25) on Kaggle
+2025*: We have released the [DEB dataset](https://www.kaggle.com/datasets/sreeharshau/vm-deb-fast25) on Kaggle.

 # 🚀 Quick start guide